mautic/developer-documentation-new/docs/design/labelling.rst

 **Also do:** "Try refining your search criteria to find the desired results."

-Use the first person in headings or labels specific to the user, such as "My preferences" or "My notifications."
+Use the first person in headings or labels specific to the User, such as "My preferences" or "My notifications."
 However, switch to second person in explanatory text, like "Your notifications are updated every hour."

 Use the first person (we, our) to refer to the organization when appropriate, such as in requests for personal information where the user benefits from knowing why the information is needed.

-Example: "Why do we need your contact details?"
+Example: "Why do we need your Contact details?"

 Active and passive voice
 ------------------------

 The active voice is direct and emphasizes the subject of the sentence.
 The subject clearly "acts upon" the verb (hence, "active").
-For example, "John ate the apple".
+For example, "John ate the apple."
 In situations where either voice will work, generally choose the active voice for more directness.

 Examples:

-**Do:** Next, the user updates the profile settings.
+**Do:** Next, the User updates the profile settings.

 Use active voice when appropriate.

-**Avoid:** Next, the profile settings are updated by the user.
+**Avoid:** Next, the profile settings are updated by the User.

 Avoid passive voice when active voice suffices.